jleo3/tdd_meetup/01_slides/slides/slides.md

 <li>
 It forgets users that regsitered before Oct 1
 <li>
-Users are prevented from opening accounts for no reason.
+Users are prevented from creating new accounts for no reason.
 <li>
 Users received a registration email with a broken link in it.
 <li>